Ukraine's shadow: Deadly crises like Somalia starved of aid

 Less than 30% of the new arrivals at camps for those fleeing drought in Somalia were receiving immediate food or other assistance as of April, the U.N. humanitarian agency has said.

 The World Food Program, like UNICEF, must shift limited resources from preventing acute hunger to focusing on the desperately hungry.
-That means more than a quarter-million children under 2 in Somalia have lost prevention help "at the peak of famine prevention efforts," WFP spokesman Altan Butt said.
+That means more than a half-million children under 2 in Somalia have lost prevention help 'at the peak of famine prevention efforts,' WFP spokesman Altan Butt said.

 Across Somalia, where a weak humanitarian response to the 2010-12 drought was in part to blame as a quarter-million people died, humanitarian workers watch this one with fear as a fifth straight rainy season might fail for the first time in memory.